 6. To evaluate the need for an internal audit function

-SUNY Fredonia's Internal Control Program is comprised of several Internal Control Systems.
+Fredonia's Internal Control Program is comprised of several Internal Control Systems.
 An internal Control System is a collective integration of the activities, plans, policies, and efforts of the employees of an organization to provide reasonable assurance that the organization will achieve its objectives and mission.
-Simply stated, SUNY Fredonia's Internal Control Program is designed to review and strengthen our existing procedures.
+Simply stated, Fredonia's Internal Control Program is designed to review and strengthen our existing procedures.

-If you have any questions regarding SUNY Fredonia's Internal Control Program, please contact Amy Beers, Director of Internal Control, at 716-673-4925 or Amy.Beers@fredonia.edu.
+If you have any questions regarding Fredonia's Internal Control Program, please contact Amy Beers, Director of Internal Control, at 716-673-4925 or Amy.Beers@fredonia.edu.

 Freedom of information requests